 St. Ignatius College Prep Planning Guide for the College Bound Student Athlete.
 Comprehensive guide that includes a checklist grid you can use for tracking your recruiting contacts with colleges.
 Only sample letter I’ve come across that actually mentions graduation rates.

 Academy of the Holy Cross The NCAA & College: What You Need to Know About Playing Competitive Sports in College.
 Contains a sample volleyball resume and cover letter.
 Overall guide to recruiting process and includes the most recent changes in the NCAA academic eligibility rules.

-Sample Resume and Letter Only
+Sample Resume and/or Letter Only

 Orinda Aquatics Sports Resume, Cover Letter & Correspondence.
 Word document that has a sample resume, coaches letter, and samples of other letters to keep the coach updated including a thank you letter.
 (In links after Junior Year)

 Campolindo High School Sample Student-Athlete Resume.
 Nothing special but some might find the sample letter useful.